-Vegan D3 also contains fatty acids from coconut oil, Since vitamin D is fat-soluble, the addition of fatty acids ensures that the vitamin is optimally absorbed into the bloodstream, for rapid, effective results (3).
+Vegan D3 also contains fatty acids from coconut oil.
+Since vitamin D is fat-soluble, the addition of fatty acids ensures that the vitamin is optimally absorbed into the bloodstream for rapid, effective results (3).

 A recent revolution: vegan vitamin D3

 Vitamin D3 supplements are normally sourced from fish oil or lanolin, a type of wax present in sheep’s wool.
 Our other vitamin D supplements, for example, are all composed of lanolin.
-But science has recently shown that it’s possible to develop supplements from 100% vegan vitamin D3 obtained from algae (4).
+But science has recently shown that it is possible to develop supplements from 100% vegan vitamin D3 obtained from algae (4).

 The introduction of vegan supplements comes in response to growing awareness of animal sentience and environmental issues.
-Vegan D3 thus enables you to gain the benefits of vitamin D3 without causing suffering to fish, or encouraging over-fishing which threatens our oceans, or necessitating the rearing of sheep for wool, which contributes to global warming, etc. (5)
+Vegan D3 thus enables you to gain the benefits of vitamin D3 without causing suffering to fish, or encouraging over-fishing which threatens our oceans, or necessitating the rearing of sheep for wool, which contributes to global warming, etc. (5).

 What benefits are offered by the supplement Vegan D3?

-- boost the immune system and prevent respiratory problems (7-9);
+- Boost the immune system and prevent respiratory problems (7-9);

-- support muscle function (10-11);
+- Support muscle function (10-11);

-- strengthen the bones and teeth (12-13);
+- Strengthen bones and teeth (12-13);

-- regulate calcium levels in the blood (14);
+- Regulate calcium levels in the blood (14);

-- ensure good absorption/utilisation of calcium and phosphorus (15);
+- Ensure good absorption/utilisation of calcium and phosphorus (15);

-- reduce the risk of falls associated with postural instability and muscle weakness.
+- Reduce the risk of falls associated with postural instability and muscle weakness.
 Falling is a major risk factor for fractures in those aged 60 and over (16-17);

-Deficiency in vitamin D: a worrying and common problem
+Deficiency in vitamin D: A worrying and common problem

-A normal blood level for vitamin D is considered to be 30 ng/mL, but in many countries, the majority of the population have levels below the recommended threshold (20).
+A normal blood level for vitamin D is considered to be 30 ng/mL but in many countries, the majority of the population have levels below the recommended threshold (20).

-Yet the fact is that a lack of vitamin D is associated with many kinds of health problems: respiratory concerns, muscle weakness, osteoporosis, mental health issues, corruption of cells, etc. (23)
+Yet, the fact is that a lack of vitamin D is associated with many kinds of health problems: respiratory concerns, muscle weakness, osteoporosis, mental health issues, corruption of cells, etc. (23).

 Why is vitamin D deficiency so widespread?